-In Years 7 and 8, students study both visual literacy (through film analysis and analysis of images, such as posters, illustration and photographs) and the more traditional literacy of the printed word (which is taught through the reading of novels, short stories, newspaper articles, poems and multimedia texts such as blogs, websites, etc.).
+In Years 7 and 8, students study both visual literacy (through film analysis and analysis of images, such as posters, illustration and photographs) and the more traditional literacy of the printed word (which is taught through the reading of novels, key extracts, short stories, newspaper articles, poems and multimedia texts such as blogs, websites, etc.).
 Increasing students' ability to interpret and infer meaning is a key focus, as well as increasing their passive vocabulary, for example, understanding the words they read.
 Developing a greater understanding of the mechanics and grammar of the English language is also a focus.
-A variety of activities and the online learning platform Education Perfect are used to support student learning in this area.
+A variety of strategies are used to support student learning in this area.

-Writing skills are practiced by responding to the texts studied in a range of forms, for example, students may write a formal essay, a creative piece, a persuasive piece or a personal/reflective piece all dealing with the concerns in the text, or inspired by the text.
+Writing skills are practiced by responding to the texts studied in a range of forms, for example, students may write analytical paragraphs, a creative piece, a persuasive piece or a personal/reflective piece all dealing with the concerns in the text, or inspired by the text.
 By connecting their writing to the texts studied, students are introduced to new vocabulary, hence broadening their active vocabulary.
 Through a broad range of texts, on a broad range of socially relevant topics, we also aim to introduce students to new ideas and expand their understanding of the world around them.